 5 Summer Health and Safety Tips for Kids

 - Sunscreen for kids.
-Make sure that 30 minutes before going outside, especially if it's sunny, you have your children apply sunscreen.
+Make sure that 30 minutes before going outside, you have your children apply sunscreen.
 When choosing a sunscreen, you want to make sure it's broad spectrum so that it covers both the ultraviolet A and B rays.
 Make sure that the sunscreen is at least at SPF 30 and above, and make sure to apply every two hours.

 - Sun protection for babies.
-For babies who are younger than six months, I recommend staying in the shade and not using sunscreen.
-Staying in the shade and wearing long sleeve clothing, and maybe a little brim hat will keep their skin covered.
+For babies who are younger than six months, it's recommended to stay in the shade and not use sunscreen.
+Stay in the shade and wear long sleeve clothing, and maybe a little brim hat to keep their skin covered.

 - Swimmer's ear prevention.
 If you're able to just touch your child's ear and they complain of any type of pain, they most likely have swimmer's ear.
-After the pool, make sure they dry their ears using a towel.
-I don't recommend Q-tips.
-Use a towel to wipe around the ears.
+After the pool, make sure they dry their ears using a towel, not Q-tips.

 - Bedtime routine.
-A lot of parents come to me and one of the main questions they ask is how do I get my child to sleep or "Hey, Dr. Truc my child's not sleeping until 1 a.m. to 2 a.m.
-First of all, you wanna establish a routine.
+First of all, you want to establish a routine.
 Kids love routines; they work better that way.
-If they keep doing the same thing every night they will associate that with, "Oh, hey, I need to go sleep afterwards."
-And just before sleeping make sure they do not have any screen time.
-Whether that's iPad, TVs, tablets, turn it off approximately an hour before bedtime.
+If they keep doing the same thing every night, they will associate that routine with bedtime shortly thereafter.
+And just before sleeping, make sure they do not have any screen time.
+Whether that's an iPad, the television or tablets, turn it off approximately an hour before bedtime.
 The blue screen can stimulate their minds instead of helping them fall asleep.

 Learn more about Dr. Dinh or make an appointment with an Ochsner pediatrician.